Table of Contents[Hide][Show]

 Jovial Foods Culinary Getaway (Sneak Peak)

-In fact, I am so impressed with Jovial Foods (whose products I’ve been using for years) and their commitment to quality food that is not only sustainable, but nutrient dense and prepared traditionally, that I’ve decided to visit their facilities in Tuscany (Lucca) Italy in October 2015 with my journaling and photographing tween soon-to-be teen.
+In fact, I am so impressed with Jovial Foods (whose products I’ve been using for years) and their commitment to quality food that is not only sustainable, but nutrient-dense and prepared traditionally, that I’ve decided to visit their facilities in Tuscany (Lucca) Italy this Fall with my journaling and photographing tween soon-to-be teen.
 October has some of the best weather of the year in that part of the country.

 Would you like to come along with us?
 You can!

 I’m so excited to be heading to Italy this Fall on a Jovial Foods Culinary Getaway with my friend Jenny of Nourished Kitchen and the few dozen others who choose to join us.
-We’ll spend time learning traditional Italian techniques for making einkorn pasta and breads, taught by Carla, the founder of Jovial Foods.
-We’ll be staying at a luxurious, 18th century Tuscan villa with large, spacious grounds and visiting spectacular sites like Pisa, Florence and Siena all of which are just a short drive away.
+We’ll spend time learning traditional Italian techniques for making einkorn pasta and bread, taught by Carla, the founder of Jovial Foods.
+We’ll be staying at a luxurious, 18th-century Tuscan villa with large, spacious grounds and visiting spectacular sites like Pisa, Florence, and Siena all of which are just a short drive away.

 You really must consider coming along (space is very limited)!
 Click here for more information, the planned schedule, and to register for this once in a lifetime culinary getaway in Tuscany (Lucca) Italy.
 I am so excited about this!

 Below is the actual villa we will be staying in.
 Can you say W-O-W?
 Below that is the view from the villa window.

 Affiliate Disclosure: The author of this article was *not* compensated.
 She was, however, sent three boxes of sourdough crackers to sample.